Introduction to the Cape Wrath Trail (South)

 Day 6: Walking to Corrie Hallie - 18.5 miles

 Today you will start by ascending steadily from Kinlochewe until gaining views of the surrounding mountains of Slioch & Beinn Tarsuinn before we pick our way through the hills to a path just south of Loch an Nid.
-From here you will follow the path past Loch a Bhraoin down to the road.
+From here you will follow the path then track out to the north and the road at Corrie Hallie.

 Accommodation B&B in Ullapool

 Day 7: Walking to Leckmelm - 10 miles

 Today we will begin by ascending a rough track on to the moorland above.
 Passing a series of lochs, streams and woodland with fantastic views of An Teallach behind.
 We then descend into Inverbroom before joining the road to Leckmelm.